austinwade/cryptobox/README.md

 Currently supported markets are Bitcoin/USD, Ethereum/USD, Litecoin/USD, Monero/USD, and Dash/USD.

-However, the option to select specific markets to show/hide will come in future releases.

 ## Installation

 You can download the latest release [here][1] (MacOS only at the moment).